Make the Most of Your Medication Plan

 The Right Plan, The Best Support

-Here are some things to consider to get started:
+Here are some ideas to get started:

-- Eat smart with a healthy, balanced diet.
+- Follow a healthy, balanced eating plan.

 - Move more and stay active.
 The goal is 150 active minutes per week and limit your time sitting (try to get up every 30 minutes).

 - Ask your health care professional if your diabetes is affecting your kidney function.